MrGultekin/day2dayreact/README.md

-# Getting Started with Create React App
+# Getting Started with Below Link

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+In this project firebase is used for login and password [ click here to see Amazonas](https://console.firebase.google.com/project/simple-4a1f0/overview
+).

 ## Available Scripts